-After the wisdom teeth have been extracted, Norman and Moore patients need to adhere to strict aftercare instructions to ensure things heal smoothly.
+After the wisdom teeth have been extracted, patients need to adhere to strict aftercare instructions to ensure things heal smoothly.
 In particular, they’ll need to apply pressure to the wound in the form of gauze to help a blood clot form.
 Not doing this can cause a dry socket to form, which is when the bone socket where the tooth once was is exposed, causing pain and possible infection.

 Patients will also need to pay close attention to how they clean their teeth.
 While being on a liquid and soft foods diet should prevent large food particles from making their way into the incision site, patients still need to be steadfast in their cleaning efforts.
 They won’t be allowed to brush or rinse for 24 hours after the surgery, but after that, they should rinse with warm salt water frequently to cleanse the area throughout the day.